MrStarbird/PStar4-Randomizer/README.md

 If selecting the option to make the buff items multi-target, these items will still only animate over one person.
 This is normal for now and everybody SHOULD still get the buff.

-The Text Skipping option works until you get to the Psycho Wand at Ladea Tower before the boss fight, causing the game to Soft-lock.
-Up to that point, there are also some cutscene panel glitches that doesn't interfere with the gameplay and for some reason, Juza's and Zio's cutscenes still show text.
+The Text Skipping option works until you get to the Psycho Wand at Ladea Tower after the boss fight, causing the game to Soft-lock during Alys' death scene.
+Up to that point, there are also some cutscene panel glitches that doesn't interfere with the gameplay.
 We are working on this and will hopefully have this fixed.

 Thanks: